 There is the French Debelloire (single coffee cup filter), Clip-on sunglasses, handkerchiefs (instead of paper tissues), dress gloves (eg not just for winter), shopping bag handles (to stop heavy shopping bags cutting into your hand), the powder compact… and, well, you get the idea.
 This is by no means a complete, or even exhaustive list.

-So many wonderful items that have true purpose, are more eco friendly and all in all with much more style.
+So many wonderful items that have true purpose, are more eco friendly, and all in all have much more style.
 I can’t find a reason not to want to bring them back.
 Are you with me?

 Here’s a taste of some of my Bring Back items:

 (Simply click on the the image of any gizmo, gadget or bring back item you like to connect to the item in our shop.)